 Do I Need a Financial Advisor in Columbus, OH to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is not the same thing as setting up a personal savings plan at your local Columbus, OH bank.
-While the federal government does not currently require any business to offer a retirement plan to workers, certain states require employers of a certain size to have a retirement plan.
-Columbus, OH retirement consultants that have spent years helping business owners establish retirement plans are usually needed to not only ensure the plan is right for you, but that you abide by evolving tax and business laws.
+Setting up small business retirement plans is not the same thing as setting up a personal account at your local Columbus, OH bank.
+While the federal government does not currently require any company to offer retirement savings options to employees, some states require employers with a minimum number of employees to offer access to a retirement plan.
+Columbus, OH retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only make sure the plan is right for you, but that you abide by ever-changing tax and business laws.

-As your Columbus, OH retirement plan consultants for your small business, our advisers will:
+As your Columbus, OH retirement plan consultants for your small business, our team will:

-• Help you decide which plan works best for you and your employees, and which financial institution should hold the assets
+- Help you decide the best plan for you, and which financial institution should hold the assets

-• Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and implementing a record keeping system
+- Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a important aspect of their ongoing financial success
+- Help educate your employees on your plan, its benefits, and how it can serve as a part of their ongoing financial health

 Common Challenges and Solutions in Small Business Retirement Plans